-PROBATE RULE 2: NOTICES, PETITIONS, DECLARATIONS, AND ORDERS
+PROBATE RULE 2: PROBATE ORDERS

 - Not urgent: Submit the petition to the Probate Examiner’s office.

-- Urgent: Contact the Probate Examiner’s office for an appointment
+- Urgent: Contact the Probate Examiner’s office for an appointment.

 - Not urgent: Do not submit it ex parte.
 Instead, have the matter set for a noticed hearing on the regular Probate calendar.